-The For Hire Amendment proposes changes to the current reporting requirements to collect data from fishermen through electronic reports and would modify the frequency of reporting for headboats.
-Chapters 2 and 4 of this document describe in detail the magnitude and significance of effects of the trip limit alternatives for the charter and for hire sectors of the CMP, snapper grouper and dolphin wahoo fisheries and none of the impacts have been determined to be significant.
+The For-Hire Reporting Amendment proposes changes to the current reporting requirements to collect data from fishermen through electronic reports and would modify the frequency of reporting for headboats.
+Chapter 4of this document analyzes the effects of alternatives for electronic reporting in the charter and headboat sectors of the CMP, snapper grouper and dolphin wahoo fisheries, and none of the impacts have been determined to be significant.